tlaanemaa/tinioc/README.md

 ```

 As you can see, injecting a dependency is as easy as calling a function, and it's also type-safe if you're using typescript!
-You may notice that we use an Id and a type separately to inject the logger here, this is what enables us to get the IoC benefits.
-As you see, we're not mentioning the concrete logger implementation anywhere, this means we can change the implementation and as long as it fits within the same interface, we don't have to worry about anything!
-We can even replace it with a new logger completely, just as long as it fits within the interface.
+You may notice that we use an id and a type separately to inject the logger here, this is how we get the IoC benefits.
+The concrete logger implementation isn't mentioned anywhere so we can change the implementation and as long as it fits within the same interface, we're good!
 Our dependant components are happy because they get a dependency whose interface they can trust and our dependency is happy because it's free to change within that interface.
 Decoupling!

+There are also testing benefits here, we can easily pass in a mocked inject function that returns mocked dependencies.

 ### Dependency injections

 As mentioned above, dependency injections are done with the `inject` function, provided to your component's factory as the first argument.
 This function can also be passed on if you find a need for that, for example into a class constructor, up to you!
 The function doesn't guarantee any type information on its own.
-This seems like a downside at first but is what actually enables us to perform IoC well.
-You see, we don't want to actually touch the implementation in the injection process, we just want the ID so that we can keep them decoupled.
+This seems like a downside at first but is what enables us to perform IoC well.
+You see, we don't want to touch the implementation in the injection process, we just want the ID so that we can keep them decoupled.
 The type <-> id pair will be kept in a bindings file, close to each other, so it's easy to find and use.

 ### Bindings